Basar, Arunachal Pradesh: Language

 The dialect spoken by Galo people in Basar is GALO (Lare), which is one of the sub-dialect of galo tribes.
 Hindi is also popular language of GALO tribe.

-The dress of the Galo people in Basaris worn by both sexes is self-woven beke tied around the bosom and gale wrapped around the body below the navel region to toes completely covering the lower portion in women.
-The men wear a self-woven sleeveless shirt called galuk which is covered by a raw silk cloth zera wrapped over the shoulder.
+The dress of the Galo people in Basar is worn by both sexes are self-woven beke tied around the bosom and gale wrapped around the body below the navel region to toes completely covering the lower portion in women.
+The men wear a self-woven sleeveless shirt called Tango which is covered by a raw silk cloth zera wrapped over the shoulder.
 The lower portion is covered by a loincloth called haabe which is passed in between the buttock, folded towards the pubis, and which hangs on a belt-like deerskin leather embedded with semiprecious stones and corals.
 The head is covered with a cap-like covering called bolup hand-crafted from cane, which acted as a helmet during olden warfighting.

 Tattooing in any form was not practiced in the Galo people of the Basar area.

 The economy of a family is measured on the possession of animals called "hobe" or mithun (Bos frontalis).